On Success, Health & Happiness

 Google defines the word success as “The accomplishment of an aim or purpose.” and “The attainment of popularity and profit.”

-Let’s also look into the words that are synonymous to success: prosperity, affluence , wealth, riches, opulence, and triumph.
+Let’s also look into the words that are synonymous with success: prosperity, affluence , wealth, riches, opulence, and triumph.

 Are the foregoing definitions and synonyms sufficient to help us understand the concept of success?
-Could the ideas they (the definitions and synonyms) convey provide an encompassing explanation of what truly constitutes success?
+Could the ideas they (the definitions and synonyms) convey explain what truly constitutes success?
 Do they jibe with what you think success is?

 The definitions and synonyms above actually show the way we quantify success.
-They tell us about the measuring sticks we use which could be summed up into the following: wealth, fame and power.
+They tell us about the measuring sticks we use, which could be summed up into wealth, fame, and power.

-So, when asked who are the most successful people in the world, we never fail to mention the names of the world’s richest men – Jess Bezos, Warren Buffet, Bill Gates, Mark Zuckerberg, and the others who are listed in Forbes’ top 10 world’s billionaires .
-The next ones in our lists are the showbiz, sports, media, and political personalities.
-We also remember the names of quite a few people – some of them could be our own friends – who excel in their respective fields of endeavors when we discuss about successful people.
+So, when asked who are the most successful people in the world, we never fail to mention the names of the world’s richest men – Jess Bezos, Warren Buffet, Bill Gates, Mark Zuckerberg, and the others who are listed in Forbes’ top 10 world’s billionaires.
+The next ones on our lists are showbiz, sports, media, and political personalities.
+We also remember the names of quite a few people – some of them could be our own friends – who excel in their respective fields of endeavors when we discuss successful people.

 Now, let me ask some questions.